mathlingua/mathlingua-language-support/README.md

 - **useBoldHeaders**
   - Specifies whether or not headers in MathLingua are rendered as bold.
   - Defaults to `false`.
+- **autoOpenPreview**
+  - Specifies whether the preview panel should be automatically displayed when opening a `.math` file.
+  - Defaults to `false`.

 ![Preview image of the extension](images/preview.png)

 ## Release Notes

+### 0.11.0 (2020-07-07)
+- The preview panel is no longer automatically opened by default when opening a `.math` file.
+The new `autoOpenPreview` option can be used to change this behavior.

 ### 0.10.2 (2020-07-04)
 - Update the readme to describe how to use this extension with mathlore.org.